 Symbolic imagery in artwork can be traced back to as early as cave drawings, into the multitude of different artistic movements that have followed; religious iconography being one of the most notably recognizable, followed by animals and more to the point, dogs.
 They are a representation of their behavioral namesake of man’s best friend in the sense of loyalty, companionship, and obedience has followed them into their depictions of art.

-However, pop artist Keith Haring, who is known for his masterful craftsmanship of spreading a message through his simplistic forms and bright colors, integrating dogs as a main outlet for sharing his ideas and beliefs.
+However, pop artist Keith Haring, who is known for his masterful craftsmanship of spreading a message through his simplistic forms and bright colors, integrating dogs, especially barking dogs, as a main outlet for sharing his ideas and beliefs.
 Moving away from the traditional perception of these lovable animals that society knows and believes them to be, Haring was interested in pushing the perceptions created by society and asking his audience to rethink their value, and to question what things we tend to ignore.

 Keith Haring’s dog motifs began to appear in his subway drawing series from 1980-1985.
 During this time, he would draw on matte black paper with white chalk, posting them over expired subway advertisements.
 Haring is known for wanting to create work that was accessible and enjoyable to as many as possible instead of the select few who could afford it, and his subway drawing paved the way for art accessibility.
 None of his works in his Subway Drawings are titled, ensuring that each person could create their own interpretation rather than having their view influenced subliminally by Haring’s intention.